-- It is preferable that the container and bins used for collection of waste should be of closed type so that the waste is not exposed and thus the possibility of spreading of disease through flies and mosquitoes is minimized. - Collection system should be properly supervised so that quick and regular removal of waste from the dustbin is practiced. - Door to door collection shall be done in each unit to collect the solid wastes.
-The biodegradable wastes will be processed in organic waste converter, recyclable wastes such as plastic materials, glass & metal wastes are handed over to the waste recyclers; e-waste will collected separately and handed over to authorize e- waste recyclers for further processing.
+- ▲ It is preferable that the container and bins used for collection of waste should be of closed type so that the waste is not exposed and thus the possibility of spreading of disease through flies and mosquitoes will be minimized. - ▲ Collection system should be properly supervised so that quick and regular removal of waste from the dustbin is practiced. - ▲ Door to door collection shall be done in each unit to collect the solid wastes.
+The biodegradable wastes will be processed in organic waste converter and recyclable wastes such as plastic materials, glass & metal wastes are handed over to the waste recyclers; E-Wastes will be collected separately & it will be handed over to authorize E-waste recyclers for further processing.

-10.3.5 LANDSCAPE DEVELOPMENT
+10.3.5LANDSCAPE DEVELOPMENT

 Vegetation is the natural extension of the soil ecosystem on a site.
 It can provide summer shade, wind protection, and a low-maintenance landscape that is adapted to the local environment.
+Unfortunately, the common practice is to remove the existing landscape cover and replace with a generic, water and maintenance-intensive lawn.